×

 $ oc apply -f vlan100-additional-network-configuration.yaml

-1. Using the following YAML example, create a file named pod-a.yaml file:
+1. Using the following YAML configuration example, create a file named pod-a.yaml file:

 • Namespace with security labels